NALTP/Rules/README.md

           - (cc) Players dropped from Majors during the second add/drop period will not be eligible for Novice free agency if they have played any minutes in Majors that season.
         - (3) Called up players:
           - (aa) Called up players may decline a call-up.
 In doing so they automatically decline any future call-ups or loans for the remainder of the season.
+            - (I) A declined callup is only official if the callup is officially submitted to the CRC and the player declines it.
-            - (I) If a player believes they were called up maliciously for any reason, they may appeal to the CRC to regain call-up and loan eligibility.
+            - (II) If a player believes they were called up maliciously for any reason, they may appeal to the CRC to regain call-up and loan eligibility.
     - (d) Free agency periods:
       - (i) There will be no free agency periods in the Major league.
   - (2) Minor league: